Pierrequiroulenamasspamouss/R36_clones_hacking/README.md

 Download the latest release (for now EZ-installer.zip) and unzip it to the root of your SD card.
 There should be no overwrites.
 Put the sd back in the console

 # Launch the script
+We use the fact that the "Ports" system in ` /storage/.emulationstation/es_systems.cfg ` uses the shell terminal to execute the scripts.
 Open the "Ports" system. if there's nothing accessible there, go to the EmuElec settings and check the "see empty systems".
 That would be strange but not impossible.
 If you still see not script, there's a problem.
 If you do see the program, run it. you should be greeted with a black screen.
 Now you can connect the device to your computer with an USB cable, and you should hear the sound that a device has been connected.
 Note that it is registered as a "Network adapter" and not a usb device.

 ```cmd
 netsh interface ip set address "Ethernet 2" static 192.168.7.2 255.255.255.0
 ```

 and then try to ping it
 (The script takes ~5-10s to load, so be a little patient before trying to ping the device.)